Skip to main content

 • Bitwise operations: &, |, #, <<, >>

-• String Matching: The LIKE and ILIKE operators are supported for string matching.
+• String Matching: The LIKE (case-sensitive) and ILIKE (case-insensitive) operators are supported.

 • Whitespace: Whitespace is insignificant, allowing flexible formatting.